kameo4189/PRNet-keras/README.md

     { "message": "This is the homepage of the PRNet API" }
     ```
 2. Path: "/extract"
-    * Description: Get 3D mesh from original mat file
+    * Description: Get 3D mesh from 2D images and original mat files
     * Type: POST
     * Input:
     ```json